-The long-term aspiration (>5 years) is to restore the habitat to high quality blanket bog.
-However, the precise vegetation assemblage which would be expected is difficult to define and variation is expected due to localised conditions (e.g. slope, aspect, mesotope position).
-The response of a set of common indicators of blanket bog quality will therefore be monitored which will ultimately help to gauge success.
-These common indicators have been incorporated into Objectives below.
+The long-term aspiration (>5 years) is to restore the blanket bog habitat to a high quality.
+However, the precise vegetation assemblage which would be expected is difficult to define and variation is expected.
+The response of certain indicators of blanket bog quality will be monitored as a long-term trend which will ultimately help to gauge success by making comparisons with other reference sites.